getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 Prior to ES6, a fake "subclass" of `Array` using manual object creation and linking to `Array.prototype` only partially worked.
 It missed out on the special behaviors of a real array, such as the automatically updating `length` property.
 ES6 subclasses should fully work with "inherited" and augmented behaviors as expected!

-Another common pre-ES6 "subclass" limitation is with the `Error` object, in creating custom error "subclasses".
-Genuine `Error` objects get special behavior by the browser that when created, they capture the special `stack` information, including the line number and file where the error is created.
-Pre-ES6 custom error "subclasses" get no such treatment, which severely limits their usefulness.
+Another common pre-ES6 "subclass" limitation is with the `Error` object, in creating custom error "subclasses."
+When genuine `Error` objects are created, they automatically capture special `stack` information, including the line number and file where the error is created.
+Pre-ES6 custom error "subclasses" have no such special behavior, which severely limits their usefulness.

 ES6 to the rescue:

 ```js
 class Oops extends Error {